With its late '90s design on an otherwise mostly 1960s motorway, Tibshelf could be accused of being slightly "twee" with its style.

 Shops: on both sides: Phone Tech, WHSmith

-plus northbound only: SPAR Main Amenities: on both sides: Jackpot £500, Showers
+plus northbound only: SPAR Amenities: on both sides: Jackpot £500, Showers

-plus northbound only: Meeting Room, UK Truck Clean Truck Wash Hotel: northbound only: Days Inn Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue, Free Cash Machine
+plus northbound only: Days Inn & Special Needs Room, Meeting Room, UK Truck Clean Truck Wash Outdoor Space: Grass areas at back of car parks Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £13 and HGVs, caravans and coaches £26, or £28 to include a £10 food voucher.